NYMC Students Learn Where They Will Be Residents on Match Day

 New York Medical College

-More than 17,000 medical school seniors across the nation received simultaneous notification of where they will undergo their residency training
+Medical school seniors across the nation received simultaneous notification of where they will undergo their residency training.

-VALHALLA, N.Y., March 21, 2014—At the stroke of noon today, more than 17,000 medical school seniors across the nation received simultaneous notification of where they will undergo their residency training.
+Valhalla, N.Y. – March 20, 2015 – At the stroke of noon today, medical school seniors across the nation received simultaneous notification of where they will undergo their residency training.

-The top career choices for the Class of 2014 were internal medicine (16%), pediatrics (13%), radiology (12%) and anesthesiology (10%).
-Forty-two percent of the class chose programs in primary care—internal medicine, pediatrics, family medicine or ob/gyn.
+The top career choices for the Class of 2015 were internal medicine (21%), radiology (13%), pediatrics (11%) and anesthesiology (9%).
+More than 42 percent of the class chose programs in primary care—internal medicine, pediatrics, family medicine or ob/gyn.

-Forty-eight percent of the class will remain in New York.
-Several were placed in the College’s affiliated hospitals, including Westchester Medical Center, Lenox Hill Hospital and Metropolitan Hospital Center, and at other hospitals in the area, including North Shore-LIJ Health System, Einstein/Beth Israel Medical Center and Icahn School of Medicine at Mount Sinai.
+Thirty-five percent of the class will remain in New York.
+Several were placed in the College’s affiliated hospitals, including Westchester Medical Center, Lenox Hill Hospital and Metropolitan Hospital Center, and at other area hospitals, including North Shore-LIJ Health System, Einstein/Montefiore Medical Center and Icahn School of Medicine at Mount Sinai.

 The Match, conducted annually by the National Residency Matching Program (NRMP), uses a computer algorithm to match the preferences of applicants with the preferences of residency programs, in order to fill the available training positions at U.S. teaching hospitals.
 Historically, the results serve as an indicator of career trends of new doctors.

-At New York Medical College, the ritual is carried out the same way it has for more years—in a boisterous, emotional gathering of students, sharing the moment with each other at a significant milestone in their lives, despite the fact that the information is readily available online.
+Despite the fact that the information is readily available online, at New York Medical College, the ritual is carried as a tradition—in a boisterous, emotional gathering of students, sharing the moment with each other at a significant milestone in their lives.